 INTERRUPTION OF SERVICE

 11.0 Service rendered by Seller to Consumer pursuant to RS#19 shall be interruptible, not firm, pursuant to RS#19.
 Without liability to consumer, Seller may interrupt service at any and all times for any and all reason including without limitation, as Seller may chose from time to time, at its sole judgement.
+Such interruptions shall be performed in accordance with the terms and conditions of RS#19.

 11.1 Interruption of service due to breakdown, weather or other conditions should be reported promptly by the Consumer to the Seller.
 The Seller will endeavor to restore firm service within a reasonable time.

+11.2 The Seller reserves the right to interrupt service under RS#19 or RS#21, without liability to the Consumer, for scheduled maintenance and repairs to its and/or Plains’ property, equipment or system.
+Seller shall endeavor, taking into account Consumer's Driver operational requirements and needs, in good faith to provide Consumer with semiannual reports specifying the nature and date of all schedule maintenance and repairs that would require an interruption of electrical power to Consumer during the next six-month period (the "Scheduled Interruptions").
+Upon receipt and review of the semi-annual report by Consumer, Consumer shall promptly provide Seller with notice of whether it agrees or disagrees with the same.
+Thereafter, the Parties shall endeavor in good faith to coordinate the timing of such Scheduled Interruptions in an effort to avoid unduly interfering with the business operations of either Party.

-11.2 Subject to the other provisions of this Agreement, the Seller shalluse reasonable diligence to provide a regular and uninterrupted supply of electric power and energy hereunder when service is provided pursuant to RS#21.
+11.2 Subject to the other provisions of this Agreement, the Seller shall provide a regular and uninterrupted supply of electric power and energy hereunder when service is provided pursuant to RS#21.

 ARTICLE XII